 Given Kosovo’s size, it is possible to visit Prizren as a day trip from the nearby cities in the country – including Pristina.
 However, to make the most of your time in this charming city, we recommend staying for at least a night – which you will have to do in any case if you are travelling from Skopje, which is a little further away.
 Here is how to do it.

 The best way to get from Pristina to Prizren is by bus.
 There are regular buses between the two cities, with departures up to 4 times an hour during peak periods.
-For the latest timetables, click here.
+For the latest timetables, consult with the excellent Gjirafa Travel.

 The journey between Pristina and Prizren should take no more than 2 hours.
 Depending on traffic conditions, it could be much faster.